davecheney/go-1.8-release-party/README.md

 Specifically detailed explanations, _with code!_, are keenly sought.
 If you have a code example or sample code, consider placing them in another repository and linking to it from this presentation.

-If you don't know where to start, [please consult the list of open issues](https://github.com/davecheney/go-1.8-release-party/issues).
+If you don't know where to start, [please consult the list of open issues](https://github.com/davecheney/go-1.8-release-party/issues) or grep the presentation for `TODO`.